 You can repay the loan through monthly automatic withdrawals, direct deposit or monthly check.
 If you fail to repay the loan, the savings your lender is holding as collateral will typically be used to cover the loan.

-Although your savings is used to back up the loan, you should avoid making late payments or defaulting.
-This may cost you penalties or late fees and can hurt your credit history, since share secured loans are reported to the credit bureaus.
+Although your savings are used to back up the loan, you should avoid making late payments or defaulting.
+This may cost you penalties or late fees and can hurt your credit history because share-secured loans are often reported to the credit bureaus.

-Share secured loans are designed primarily for those who are seeking to establish or rebuild credit.
-If the loan is reported to the credit bureaus, making monthly payments on time can help improve your credit profile.
+- People who need to establish credit: If the loan is reported to the credit bureaus, making monthly payments on time can help build your credit profile.

 - Build credit.
 If you have bad credit or no credit at all, these loans can help you build credit.
 Every time you make loan payments or pay off a loan, it will be reported to the credit reporting agencies, and your credit score should receive a boost.
 Ask your lender to report loan payments to the credit bureaus, and verify that it did so by checking your credit report.
 Each year, you can ask for a free credit report from each of the major credit reporting bureaus: TransUnion, Equifax and Experian.

 - Use for any purpose.
-Unlike specific kinds of loans — like auto loans tied to cars — you can use share secured loans for a variety of things.
-The general rule of thumb, however, is that you should only use them to pay for something you really need and can’t afford upfront.
+Unlike specific kinds of loans — like auto loans tied to cars — you can use share-secured loans for a variety of things.
+The general rule of thumb is that you should only use them to pay for something you really need and can’t afford upfront.

-You can get an idea of how much you’ll pay each month using a loan calculator.
+Using a loan calculator, you can get an idea of how much you’ll pay each month.

-If you’re considering a share secured loan, keep in mind that there are some potential drawbacks or risks associated with this type of borrowing.
+If you’re considering a share-secured loan, keep in mind that some potential risks are associated with this type of borrowing.

 For instance, the savings you use as collateral will be frozen until you repay the loan in full, so you won’t have access to the funds.
-If you default on the loan, your savings account will likely be used by the bank to pay off the installment loan balance, says Milan.
+Milan says that if you default on the loan, your savings account will likely be used by the bank to pay off the installment loan balance.
 “This could wipe out your household’s rainy-day fund.”

 “Make sure the payment fits within your budget,” says Katie Bossler of GreenPath Financial Wellness.
 “The number one factor of a credit score is paying bills on time, so if the purpose of the loan is to build credit, it’s important for the consumer to make sure that the monthly payment will fit into the budget and can be paid on time each month.”

-How to qualify for a share secured loan
+How do you qualify for a share-secured loan?

-A share secured loan can be a good option to consider if you’re seeking to establish or rebuild credit.
-Although there’s a cost to taking out this kind of loan, it may make sense if your goal is to obtain other kinds of credit down the road that’s more difficult to qualify for, such as a mortgage.
+A share-secured loan can be a good option to consider if you’re seeking to establish or rebuild credit.
+Although there’s a cost to taking out this kind of loan, it may make sense if your goal is to eventually obtain other kinds of credit that are more difficult to qualify for, such as a mortgage.